 Written submissions are assessed on the documentation submitted as part of the Written Route application requirements; presentation applicants complete the requirements of the Presentation Route and are then judged by their assessors at the presentation, which will be timed and recorded.

 Assessors will scrutinise applications in accordance with alignment the HEA Assessment criteria.
 The kinds of activities that may demonstrate meeting the dimensions of the UK PSF may be found in Indicative Activities for the HEA Assessors.

-Assessors are referred to the Interim procedures on dealing with suspected cases of academic misconduct.
+Assessors are referred to University procedures regarding Conduct and Discipline that will apply in cases of suspected academic misconduct.

 Feedback will be provided to all applicants as quickly as possible following review of their application/presentation and ratification by the SAR and IT@S Panels.

 Feedback will include areas of strengths and areas for enhancement, where appropriate.

 Following assessment, and the release of the feedback, the assessors for written applications will remain anonymous.
 Obviously, for those involved in presentations, the identity of assessors will be evident.

 The current feedback template used in Pebble+ may be found below:

 There are 4 possible outcomes for Fellowship submissions.

 Proceed – application passes and Fellowship will be granted.